idaholab/moose/docs/content/documentation/sqa/moose_srs.md

 !END-template-item

 !SQA-template-item system_context
-{{PROJECT}} is utilizes an object-oriented design to allow users to customize existing code and build up a simulation in a modular fashion.
+{{PROJECT}} utilizes an object-oriented design to allow users to customize existing code and build up a simulation in a modular fashion.
 !END-template-item

 !SQA-template-item system_requirements

-!SQA-requirement-list Transient Analysis
+!SQA-requirement-list title=Transient Analysis
    F1.10 The system shall perform time dependent analysis.
    F1.50 The system shall include the ability to create custom input syntax.

 !END-template-item